codacy/codacy-rubocop/docs/description/Lint_ConstantResolution.md

-Check that certain constants are fully qualified.
+Checks that certain constants are fully qualified.

 This is not enabled by default because it would mark a lot of offenses unnecessarily.